dvarmstrong/Math-Dojo/README.md

-This is practice for creating classes, creating new instancie, as well as chaining methods for OOP programming in python.
+This is practice for creating classes, creating new instances, as well as chaining methods for OOP programming in python.